By Aldous Hicks, CEO and Co-founder of ReCircle Recycling Ltd

 Separating mixed plastics, however, is difficult and expensive and a tiny amount of the wrong type of plastic can cause an entire batch to become contaminated.

-While I think we will get to a 100% closed-loop recycling system, there are a number of other technologies and processes that need to be implemented before closed-loop recycling is achievable.
+While I think we will get to a 100% closed-loop recycling system with e waste, there are a number of other technologies and processes that need to be implemented before closed-loop recycling is achievable.

 Extended Producer Responsibility